Welcome to today's edition of the Rush 24-7 podcast.

 So why admit that?

-If you're gonna do it, do it.
+If you're going to do it, do it.

 But why write a piece in the New York Times that spells out, yeah, white working class voters, we're not interested in them.

-We're not gonna campaign for them, and then they're running ads now trying to suppress the votes from that group of people.
+And then they're running ads now trying to suppress the votes from that group of people.

-I think one of the reasons why they might have have gone public with that because the real target here is suburban voters.
+I think one of the reasons why they might have gone public with that because the real target here is suburban voters.

-They're not I don't think Obama wants this out.
+I don't think Obama wants this out.

 I don't think that the campaign of the regime is going to be happy with people identifying that what he's really trying to do is get back at suburbanites who have fled the cities, that those people are his real enemies, that those people are his real targets.

-Once that case starts being made, he doesn't have a he can't run on his record.
+Once that case starts being made, he doesn't have a ⁇ he can't run on his record.

 Everybody knows it.

-So all of the historical signs point to no chance.
+So all of the historical signs point to no chance if historical trends mean anything.

 Pat Buchanan.

-I'm not going to get to this right now, but but uh hopefully in this hour.
+I'm not going to get to this right now, but hopefully in this hour, Pat Buchanan has a column at human events.

-In the long run is the Republican Party dead.
+In the long run, is the Republican Party dead?

 Even if they win this election, is the Republican Party dead?